SeabookChen/seabookchen.net/_posts/2013-11-17-run-selenium-webdriver-ui-tests-against-jekyll-site-on-travis-ci.md

 <div class="footnotes">
 	<hr />
 	<p id="footnote-1">
-		[1]: Only commits in master/gh-pages branches will affect the production site.
+		[1]: Since only the commits in master/gh-pages branches will affect the production site, running tests against production for branches that don't change production is somewhat redundant.
 	</p>
 </div>